 You will need to request a second look from each school that you are seriously considering attending - which could be a lot of work!
 The financial aid office of each school will need to see proof (in the form of written documentation) that your parent is enrolled at least half-time in a degree or certificate program.
 Upon submitting the proper paperwork and receiving approval, the financial aid office will increase the “number in college” figure on your FAFSA.
 As a result, you will receive a revised package of financial aid from each school.

 The Importance of Timing

-If you are appealing your financial aid award, start the process early.
-Schools often distribute financial aid to eligible students on a first-come-first-served basis, so the possibility exists that your appeal will be approved but the school no longer has sufficient funds to provide you with increased financial assistance.
+If you need to request a Professional Judgement, start the process early.
+Schools often distribute financial aid to eligible students on a first-come-first-served basis, so the possibility exists that your Professional Judgement will be approved but the school no longer has sufficient funds to provide you with increased financial assistance.

-You will need to appeal from each school individually; in addition, you will need to appeal for every year that your parent is enrolled in school.
-You can request a review of your aid package mid-way through a school year if necessary, although a school may not act on the results until the following year, depending on the nature of the circumstances and the school’s available funding.
-If your appeal is denied, then there is no further appeals process.
+You will need to request a Professional Judgement from each school individually.
+In addition, you will need to request a Professional Judgement for every year that your parent is enrolled in school.
+You can request a Professional Judgement mid-way through a school year if necessary, although a school may not act on the results of a Professional Judgement until the following year, depending on the nature of the circumstances and the school’s available funding.
+If your Professional Judgement is denied, there is no appeals process.